-A narcissist rage is a fit of intense, uncontrollable anger with aggression when their face turns bitter red, fist clenched, and the eyes go with that look of malice or contempt, that stare of hatred that can make you freeze on the spot. ￼
+A narcissist’s rage is a fit of intense, uncontrollable anger with aggression when their face turns bitter red, fist clenched, and the eyes go with that look of malice or contempt, that stare of hatred that can make you freeze on the spot. ￼

-Narcissists will provoke anger within us to cause that reactive abuse so that they can then shift the blame so they can remove any feelings of shame because we are the ones that are feeling accountable and responsible.
+Narcissists will provoke anger within us to cause that reactive abuse so that they can then shift the blame so they can remove any feelings of shame because we are the ones who are feeling accountable and responsible.
 We work harder to please the narcissist￼.

 - Frustration. ￼￼￼￼￼￼

 When we are feeling this way, it is effortless for us to feel anger when narcissists provoke us.
-Our voice may change, we might get loud, we may cry, and we may say words that we regret.
+Our voices may change, we might get loud, we may cry, and we may say words that we regret.

 Often this is all a narcissist needs to blame us.
 Saying that we are overreacting or that we have that we need help, ￼as we hold ourselves accountable for our behaviour, we believe them.
 This then distracts us from their behaviour, leaving us changing who we are and working harder to please them. ￼￼

 The narcissist’s rage.